Last Updated on: 10th November 2023, 10:28 am

 However, some psittacines nest in termite and ant nests.
 Others nest on the ground, building complex nests to safeguard their chicks.

-Nesting is a critical stage of the reproduction process, so parrots carefully choose a place with their mate.
-Then, they prepare the area in readiness for the arrival of their young.
+Nesting is a critical stage of the reproduction process, so parrots carefully choose a place with their mate and prepare the area for the arrival of their young.

 Where Parrots Make Their Nests